 Whether you fly into Portland, Boston, or Bangor there are several ways to get to Rockland.

 There are numerous national car rental locations in Portland and Bangor.
-There is regular bus service from the Portland and Boston airports to Rockland on Concord Coach Lines, and the bus stops right at the Maine State Ferry Terminal where you can catch the ferry to North Haven.
+There is regular bus service from the Portland and Boston airports to Rockland on Concord Coach Lines, and the bus stops right at the Maine State Ferry Terminal, from which you can catch the ferry to North Haven.
 The Amtrak Downeaster runs from Boston to Portland and then take the bus up the coast to Rockland.

 North Haven is located 12 miles offshore in the heart of Penobscot Bay.
 It is reached by ferry from the small city of Rockland, Maine.
-The one-hour ferry leaves Rockland for North Haven at 9:30am, 2:15pm or 5:15pm daily; it returns to Rockland from the island at 7:30am, 12:30pm, and 3:45pm.
+The 70-minute ferry leaves Rockland for North Haven at 9:30am, 2:05pm (Please note the new time!) or 5:15pm daily; it returns to Rockland from the island at 7:30am, 12:30pm, and 3:45pm.
 The ferry is the main mode of transportation for year-round residents and visitors alike.
 If you are interested in other ways to get to the island, please see Other Options.

 This may sound a bit silly, but one of the most important things to do when you arrive at the Ferry Terminal in Rockland is to make sure you are boarding the correct ferry!
 Ferries to Vinalhaven and Matinicus islands also leave from this terminal, and it can be confusing.
-Check with the ferry staff to be sure you are getting on the right ferry and, if you are bringing your car (see below for instructions and tips), that you are parked in the correct line.
+Check with the ferry staff to be sure you are getting on the right ferry and, if you are bringing your car—see below for instructions and tips—make sure that you are parked in the correct line.

 To Bring, or Not to Bring, Your Car...